 Shimano Spd SL’s do have the ability to reduce release spring tension but even the minimum tension setting is high enough to adversely affect the knees of some smaller riders.
 Again, cleat wear reduces the potential for problems which often reappear every time the cleats are replaced.
 It is a safer bet to look elsewhere for pedals.

 4. Foot Separation Distance: I’ve often heard U.S. riders refer to this as ‘Stance Width’.
 That term brings out my inner pedant because standing has nothing to do with it and I like terms to name what they mean.
 So on this blog at least, Foot Separation Distance it will be.
 If the feet are closer together than the knees while cycling then there will be a challenge to the plane of motion of the knees.
 Everyone who rides has at some time sat behind a rider who pedals with knees further from the centre line than are their feet.
+This occurs because the rider has poor ability to internally rotate their hips.
+When the rider’s torso leans forward to reach the bars, the hips have to internally rotate within the acetabulum (hip socket) to allow that to happen.
+If the rider’s hips can’t internally rotate enough, the knees have to splay outwards.

 In contrast, while I’ve seen knee pain occur with riders who’s knees descended further in than did their feet, it is relatively uncommon (except as a result of collapsing arches) as in most cases, the internal rotation of the hips that tends to accompany this unloads the knees.
 There is also the practical problem of some riders being so skinny hipped that they cannot get their knees to descend over the centre of the foot on modern road bikes with the wider foot separation distance they have compared to bikes of 20 and 30 years ago.